bregman-arie/sre-checklist/README.md

       - cons: working this way can be cumbersome (to modify, you first have to decrypt, makes the changes and then encrypt it again).
 Still holds security risk if someone gets their hands on the decryption key
     - **Secret Store** - centralized secret store
       - pros: no plain text secrets in Terraform configurations.
 Easy to standardize practices and policies around secrets if they are all in the same place
       - cons: not managed as part of the repository, version control, ... makes it easier to makes mistakes in regards to different environments.
-Costs $$$
+Costs

+## Credits

+Logos credits can be found [here](credits.md)